Prenuptial & Postnuptial Agreement Lawyers in Queens

 There are several reasons why people opt for a prenuptial agreement.
 Some believe they can be more enforceable than postnuptial agreements because it is signed before the marriage when you and your partner are still independent with your own assets.
 However, postnuptial agreements can be a great option for couples going through big changes, like if one spouse were to have received an inheritance.
 Our attorneys can work with you to decide which agreement is the best one for your situation.

-Determining If You Need a Prenup or Postnup
+Do I Need a Prenup or a Postnup?

 Prenuptial and postnuptial agreements aren’t just for rich people.
 If you’re expecting to receive an inheritance, or if your partner has a lot of debt that will be entering the marriage, you might want to consider working with our team to create an agreement that the two of you can agree on.